DavidFB94/gym-tracker/README.md

 - As a site user I can view my exercises in a workout so that I can plan/track my workout.
 - As a site user I can update my exercises so that I make can make changes if required.
 - As a site user I can delete saved exercises so that I can remove exercises that I no longer wish to track.
-- As a site user I can filter saved workouts so that I can find the workout I'm looking for more easily.
+- (Future feature) As a site user I can filter saved workouts so that I can find the workout I'm looking for more easily.
-- As a site user I can create a workout plan so that I can re-use workouts more easily.
+- (Future feature) As a site user I can create a workout plan so that I can re-use workouts more easily.
-- As a site user I can add my personal profile so that I can add additional information.
+- (Future feature) As a site user I can add my personal profile so that I can add additional information.
-- As a site user I can create a workout calendar so that I can plan my workout activity.
+- (Future feature) As a site user I can create a workout calendar so that I can plan my workout activity.
-- As a site user I can receive reminders from the app so that I can achieve better adherence to my workout plan.
+- (Future feature) As a site user I can receive reminders from the app so that I can achieve better adherence to my workout plan.
-- As a site user I can view my saved data so that I can get an overview of my activity/progress.
+- (Future feature) As a site user I can view my saved data so that I can get an overview of my activity/progress.
-- As a site user I can fill in a feedback form so that I can submit development requests to the site administrator.
+- (Future feature) As a site user I can fill in a feedback form so that I can submit development requests to the site administrator.

 ### Site Admin

 - As a site admin I can moderate users and their data so that I can make changes when required.
-- As a site admin I can store feedback messages in the database so that I can review them.
+- (Future feature) As a site admin I can store feedback messages in the database so that I can review them.
-- As a site admin I can I can mark feedback messages as "read" so that I can keep track on which messages I have reviewed.
+- (Future feature) As a site admin I can I can mark feedback messages as "read" so that I can keep track on which messages I have reviewed.

 ## Wireframes